puneeth579/jsonsrv/README.md

 * Property description

 ###Response object and error handling
-All HTTP requests processed by the framework (via [JsonServlet](src/main/java/org/brutusin/jsonsrv/JsonServlet.java)), return a JSON payload meeting the following schema:
+All HTTP requests processed by the framework return a JSON payload meeting the following schema:
 ```json
 {
   "type": "object",